 “Education is not filling of a pail, but the lighting of a fire”

 Traditionally schools were developed to respond to the workplace, the teacher’s role was to pass on knowledge and students would reproduce it.
 However, in the world today, yesterday’s answers offer limited solutions.
 At St John’s we learn through collaborating, making meaning, creativity, research, problem solving and negotiation.
 We are ensuring we are not only ticking boxes as we believe in uncovering, creating and making the impossible possible.
 We focus on developing learners’ capacity to thrive in tricky situations – knowing what to do when they don’t know what to do – is valued highly.

 We pride ourselves in making learning visible.
 Learning intentions are displayed in ‘learner friendly’ language to help our learners know how am I going?, where am I going? and where to next?
 By making learning and progress visible we empower both our learners and their parents.

 Our spaces are thought about intentionally and purposefully.
 We believe in creating a welcoming and versatile space.
 Where noisy learning happens, quiet contemplation, small group areas and indoor / outdoor investigations occur.
-Curriculum and Learning spaces are connected therefore we need a variety of space to cater for the differences in our curriculum.
+Curriculum and Learning spaces are connected therefore we need a variety of spaces to cater for the differences in our curriculum.
 At St John’s we are committed to educating the whole child.
 We aim to, in partnership with our families, support our students in the development of their mind, body and soul within a Catholic context.

 Our children explored Australia’s history through the language of sound.
 The sounds represent many different times.
 We hear the sounds of Australia’s Indigenous people in harmony with the land, we hear the hope of migration, we hear the sadness and heart ache of unsettlement and a stolen culture.